AmalFrancisOlakengil/Calculator.C/README.md

 # Calculator.C
-I: A Technical Calculator made with C programming language
+A Technical Calculator made with C programming language.

+Features:
+1) Arithmetics
+2) Matrix Arithmetics
+3) Differential Calculus(functions)
+4) Solving Quadractic Equations
+5) More features are in development.